The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 4. **Recipe Box** — users + recipes (title, description, ingredients, instructions)
 5. **Workout Log** — users + workouts (date, type: cardio/strength/flexibility, duration, notes)

-## Technical Requirements
+## Deliverables

 Your MVP is deliberately minimal — a working app that does a few things well is better than an ambitious app that doesn't run.
-Build in this order: schema → seed → auth → resource endpoints → frontend.
+To complete this project you will need to build:
+1. Documentation that clearly explains the technical details of the project
+2. A backend server with Express and Postgres
+3. A frontend application with Vite and React
+4. A scrum board to track and manage your tasks
+5. A presentation to showcase your project and your development process

+### Documentation

+The `README.md` of your project must be a polished and professional landing page for any developer looking at your application.
+It should include the following:
+* a **mission statement** (who is this for and why would they use it)
+* a **schema diagram**
+* an **API contract** covering every endpoint with request and response details
+* **MVP user stories** written as "a user can…" statements.

+This should be the first thing that you create before you write any code.
+In the beginning, this document may be a rough draft.
+However, you are expected to refine it as the project evolves.
+By the end of the project, the README must also include
+* **setup instructions** (how to create the database, seed it, and run both servers)
+* a **roadmap** listing stretch features you'd build next.

+Reference the [case study's README](https://github.com/The-Marcy-Lab-School/swe-casestudy-7-todo-app/blob/main/README.md) as a model for format and depth.

+{% hint style="info" %}
+💡 AI is an excellent planning partner and we *expect* and *encourage* you to use it here to refine your idea and generate this documentation.
+{% endhint %}

 ### Backend

-Your Express + Postgres server needs:

-- A **one-to-many schema**: a `users` table and a resource table with a `user_id` foreign key
+Your backend is an Express + Postgres server built around a single **one-to-many relationship**: a `users` table and a resource table whose rows each belong to a user via a `user_id` foreign key.
+This is the same structure as the case study — the difference is only your domain.

+The server exposes two groups of endpoints.
-- **Auth endpoints**: `POST /api/auth/register`, `POST /api/auth/login`, `DELETE /api/auth/logout`, and `GET /api/auth/me`
+1. The **auth endpoints** (`POST /api/auth/register`, `POST /api/auth/login`, `DELETE /api/auth/logout`, `GET /api/auth/me`) handle session creation and destruction using cookies.
-- **Resource endpoints**: list all resources for the logged-in user (`GET`), create a resource (`POST`), and delete a resource (`DELETE`).
-Updating a resource (`PATCH`) is not a requirement.
-- **Authentication middleware** that protects all resource routes — unauthenticated requests get a 401
-- **Parameterized queries** in every model (no string interpolation in SQL)
-- A **`seed.js`** that drops, creates, and populates your tables
+2. The **resource endpoints** let a logged-in user list their resources (`GET`), add a new one (`POST`), and remove one (`DELETE`).
+Resource routes should be protected by authentication middleware so that unauthenticated requests receive a 401 before they reach any model code.

+Your models must use `pg` with **parameterized queries** throughout and developer should be able to quickly get set up with a database by running a `seed.js` file that drops, creates, and populates your tables.

+Sensitive values (database credentials, session secret) belong in a `.env` file, with a `.env.template` that documents the required variables without exposing real values.

 {% hint style="info" %}
-💡 When building your backend, start with implementing the schema and seeds, then build your models, then your endpoints, and finally layer authentication and authorization on top.
+💡 When building your backend, start with the schema and seed, then build your models, then your endpoints, and finally layer authentication and authorization on top.
+Leverage the case study for guidance!
 {% endhint %}

 ### Frontend

-Your Vite + React app needs:

-- A **`vite.config.js` proxy** forwarding `/api` requests to Express so cookies work in development
+Your frontend is a **Vite + React** app.
+Its `vite.config.js` should proxy `/api` requests to your Express server so that session cookies work correctly during development.

-- **Fetch adapters** split into domain files (e.g., `auth-adapters.js`, `[resource]-adapters.js`)
-- **Session "rehydration"**: call `GET /api/auth/me` on mount so a returning user is still logged in after a page refresh
+On load, the app calls `GET /api/auth/me` to **rehydrate the session** — this keeps a returning user logged in after a page refresh without requiring them to log in again.
+Additionally, the auth status of a user changes what they see:
-- **Auth UI**: login and register forms shown when logged out; logout button shown when logged in
+* guests see login and register forms
+* logged-in users see their resources and a logout button.

+The core resource UI consists of three pieces:
-- **Resource list**: display the logged-in user's resources
+1. a **list** that displays the current user's resources
-- **Create form**: controlled form that POSTs and refetches
-- **Delete button**: removes a resource and refetches
+2. a **create form** that POSTs a new resource and then refetches
-- **`isLoading` state**: show a loading indicator while any fetch is in flight
-- **`error` state**: display a message when a fetch fails
-- **CSS**: the application is generally nice-looking (AI usage is encouraged here!)

-### Documentation

-Before writing any code, add to the `README.md` at the root of your project repo with the following:

-* **Mission statement:** who is this for, what does it do, and why would someone use it?
-* **Schema diagram** (tables, columns, relationships)
-* **API contract** (all endpoints, request details, response details)
-* **MVP user stories** ("a user can…")

-Your Days 1–2 version of this documentation can be rough.
-You are expected to update it as your project evolves.

-By the time you submit, you must also include **setup instructions** (how to create the database, seed it, and start both servers) and a **roadmap** with future stretch features that you plan on implementing.

-Reference the [case study's README](https://github.com/The-Marcy-Lab-School/swe-casestudy-7-todo-app/blob/main/README.md) as a model for format and detail.
+3. a **delete button** on each item.

 {% hint style="info" %}
-💡 **Tip:** AI is an excellent planning partner and we *expect* and *encourage* you to use it here to refine your idea and to generate this documentation.
+💡 When it comes to styling your application, you are expected and encouraged to use AI!
+Writing CSS can be tedious to do by hand.
+We'd rather you spend your time designing and implementing the core server-side and React logic.
 {% endhint %}

-### Bonus

-Once MVP is complete and working:

-- `PATCH /api/[resource]/:id` — update a resource, with an edit form on the frontend
-- React Router — multiple pages (e.g., list page → detail page)
-- Global Context — `currentUser` in Context instead of props drilling

-## Project Artifacts

 ### Scrum Board